Tackling Sacroiliac and Pelvic Girdle Dysfunction (SIJ)

 “The instructor did an excellent job presenting.
 She was very knowledgeable and encouraged participants to interact and share knowledge.” – SIJ Columbus, OH Course Participant

 Open to: Licensed Physical Therapists, Physical Therapist Assistants, 3rd Year Physical Therapist Students.

-Attendance: Participants are expected to stay through the entire course; please make your travel plans accordingly.
+Attendance: Participants are expected to stay through the entire course; please make.
 Deduction of contact hours hours and ineligibility to participate in or complete the course will occur if you arrive late/leave early.

 Upon completion of this course, participants will be able to perform the following: